The 10 Best Roof Rakes

 video play icon

 This wiki has been updated 38 times since it was first published in January of 2016.
 If clearing your home's roof to prevent damage following winter storms has become an annual family tradition, you might want to invest in one of these handy, affordable snow rakes.
 They’ll help to stop the formation of ice dams which, when left alone, could send water into the walls and insulation of your house.
 Many can be extended long enough to handle two-story dwellings.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Ames True Temper